1Hive/time-lock-app/README.md

 ### Initialization

 The deposits app is initialized with a `duration`, `token`, and `lock_amount` parameters which determines how long deposits are locked.
-The `token` parameter can be set at initialization and not changed, if a change is necessary the user can install a new instance and change permissions in the organization to reflect the change.
+The `token` parameter can be set at initialization and not changed.
+If a change is necessary the user can install a new instance and change permissions in the organization to reflect the change.

 ### Roles